Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: EXPERIMENT AND DATA ANALYSIS

 \subsection{Systematic Uncertainty}

-In this section, we discuss different sources of systematic uncertainty affecting the $T_{n}$ and $r_{n}$ measurements and the methodology implemented to estimate the total systematic uncertainty.
-Variations in analysis cuts such as those on the $v_{z}$ selection, DCA, number of reconstructed TPC hits (nHitsFit), and the TPC $\eta$-gap are considered major sources contributing to the total systematic uncertainty in our measurements.
+Variations of the analysis cuts such as in the $v_{z}$ selection, track DCA, number of reconstructed TPC hits (nHitsFit), and the TPC $\eta$-gap are used for an estimate of the total systematic uncertainty in the measurements.
 All individual contributions to the total systematic uncertainty have been calculated in each centrality bin of $5\%$ step.
-A summary of the nominal and altered cut selections that are to estimate the systematic uncertainty in this analysis is provided below.
+A summary of the nominal and altered cut selections that are used to estimate the systematic uncertainty is provided below.

 \begin{itemize} \item Nominal cut selection: $-35 < v_{z} < 25$ cm, DCA $ < 3$ cm, nHitsFit $> 15$, $0.2 < p_{\mathrm{T}}< 2.0$ GeV/$c$, $\eta -$gap for the TPC flow vectors reconstruction, $\Delta\eta\text{(TPC)}>0.2$. \item Altered cut selection 1: $-35 < v_{z} < 0$ cm (all other cuts are the same as in the nominal setup). \item Altered cut selection 2: DCA $ < 2$ cm (all other cuts are the same as in the nominal setup). \item Altered cut selection 3: nHitsFit $ > 20$ (all other cuts are the same as in the nominal setup). \item Altered cut selection 4: $\Delta\eta\textrm{(TPC)} > 0.4$ (all other cuts are the same as in the nominal setup). \end{itemize}